Liquid Mutual Funds

 - Volatility is less owing to the fact that the only change in NAV is as a result of the interest income that is received.

-The short term maturity of these instruments means that these are hardly traded in the market.
+The short-term maturity of these instruments means that they are hardly traded in the market.
 These funds are generally held until their maturity.
 In lieu of these factors, the NAV or Net Asset Value of these funds only sees a change to the extent of interest income accrued, every day, including weekends.

 When to Invest in Liquid Funds?

-The nature of the investment portfolio allocation has been designed in a way to minimize risk/volatility provided the investment has been made in funds with AAA or AA rating.
+The nature of the investment portfolio allocation has been designed in a way to minimize risk/volatility, provided the investment has been made in funds with either “AAA” or “AA” rating.

 Benefits of Liquid Fund